SarahDal/sarahdal.github.io/_posts/2024-07-13-AilsaCraig.md

 |:--:|
 | Just above the castle is a concrete basin in the dense ferns on the slope.
 It's fed by a spring, this is Castle Spring (obvs) |

-Through the bracken, I could follow the path a little further, but then lost it int he bracken on the rocky slope.
+Through the bracken, I could follow the path a little further, but then lost it in the bracken on the rocky slope.
 I didn't feel like going any further, so went back to the castle for a sandwich and a chat with a kayaker who had just arrived.

 After returning down the hill, I explored the buildings more, and chatted with daytrippers (birders) who'd been dropped off.
 The old Quarry Master's Cottage was used by the local ringing group until the roof collapsed, which is a real shame, but I imagine the costs of maintaining and repairing buildings out here is pretty significant.